WojciechMula/pyahocorasick/README.rst

 definition of ``AHOCORASICK_UNICODE`` as set in `setup.py`).

 The ``Automaton.unicode`` attributes can tell you how the library was built.
-On Python 3, unicode is the default..
+On Python 3, unicode is the default.

 .. warning::